matrix-org/matrix-spec-proposals/proposals/2965-oidc-discovery.md

 ### Account management URL

-There is no standard in OIDC for the `account` field.
-If one was to be standardised in the future then it would make sense to use that instead.
+There is no current OIDC standard for account management URLs.
+If one gets defined, this proposal could be extended to use it instead of defining a new one.

 ## Security considerations